SimonGsponer/r_comparisons/create_datasets.md

 When I want to check whether the stuff I code actually does what it is supposed to do, I usually use test datasets, consisting of random numbers, for evaluation.
 After reading about tibbles, I was curious: Similarly to `read_csv()`, **does creating a dataset by using `tibble()`require less computation time than using `data.frame()` ?**

-This prompted me to start a little experiment, in which I wanted to formally examine this question.
 Furthermore, I was interested in how tibbles and data.frames compare to data.tables.
 Similar to the tidyverse, the data.table package (which is well-known for its efficiency) comes with its own data frame.
-Thus, the question was: **which one is the fastes in creating a test dataset: `data.frame()`, `tibble()`, or `data.table()` ?**
+Thus, I examined the following quetion: **which one is the fastest in creating a test dataset: `data.frame()`, `tibble()`, or `data.table()` ?**

 First, I created a function that crates a 3-vector dataset for each of these three data frames, where the number of rows is subject to a parameter (i.e. `n`).
 The functions look like this: